CaleyD/FrontEndGuidelines/README.md

     * Consider embedding page-specific JavaScript files in HTML response
     * Consider embedding page-specific CSS files in HTML response

-### Maximize Cachability
+### Maximize cachability

 Referenced CSS, JavaScript and image files will automatically contain caching headers.
-This is configured in IIS.

 Can your AJAX request be cached client-side (with HTTP caching)?
 If so, add the proper HTTP headers server-side.